kevinawei/GeniusLeagueAssessment/README.md

 rows = p1.getBoundaryRows(boundary)
 ```

-### The getBoundaryRows method iterates through all rows of our pandas dataframe and calls the checkBoundary method to check the coordinates extracted from each individual row
+### The getBoundaryRows method iterates through all rows of our pandas dataframe and calls the checkBoundary method to check the coordinates extracted from each individual row.
+If the given row is found to be inside the boundary we add the row number to a list which contains all rows that are within the boundary.
+That list is what is returned from this method

 ```python
     def getBoundaryRows(self, boundary):